 Advertising Services.
-Our net advertising revenues accounted for 85.3%, 85.9% and 87.0% of our total revenues in 2016, 2017 and 2018, respectively.
+Our net advertising revenues accounted for 85.9%, 87.0% and 82.5% of our total revenues in 2017, 2018 and 2019, respectively.
 We generate our net advertising revenues from payments made by advertisers to place their advertisements on our ifeng.com, mobile Internet websites i.ifeng.com and our mobile applications in different formats over a particular period of time.
 Such formats generally include but are not limited to banners, newsfeed, videos, text-links, logos, buttons and rich media.

 Advertisers purchase our advertising services primarily through third-party advertising agencies.
 Currently the advertising business has three main types of pricing models, consisting of the CPD model, the CPM model, and the CPC model.
-We recognize advertising revenues on a net basis after deducting service fees earned by advertising agencies.
-Going forward, we expect our net advertising revenues to comprise an increasing share of our total revenues.
+We recognize advertising revenues on a net basis after deducting service fees earned by advertising agencies and the VAT and the cultural development fee.

 We also earn advertising revenues from related parties, including Phoenix TV, for joint TV and online advertising solutions which we provide together with Phoenix TV to certain Phoenix TV advertising customers, China Mobile and our investees for online advertising services.
 We also record these revenues as net advertising revenues earned from related parties.
-Our net advertising revenues earned from related parties accounted for 8.0%, 5.0% and 3.5% of our net advertising revenues in 2016, 2017 and 2018 respectively.
+Our net advertising revenues earned from related parties accounted for 5.0%, 3.5% and 4.0% of our net advertising revenues in 2017, 2018 and 2019 respectively.

-Paid Services.
-Our paid services revenues contributed 14.7%, 14.1% and 13.0% of our total revenues in 2016, 2017 and 2018, respectively.
-The following table sets forth our paid services offerings and their respective contributions to our paid services revenues and total revenues in 2016, 2017 and 2018, respectively.
+Paid Services .
+Our paid services revenues contributed 14.1%, 13.0% and 17.5% of our total revenues in 2017, 2018 and 2019, respectively.
+The following table sets forth our paid services offerings and their respective contributions to our paid services revenues and total revenues in 2017, 2018 and 2019, respectively.